alapsansky/Lapsansky_Armstrong_2022/README.md

 This repository contains the digitized points ("points" folder), MATLAB code files, raw figure, and the supplemental video related to the paper.

 To view the digitized points and the identities of the digitized birds, one can use the DLTdv digitizing tool in MATLAB  (https://biomech.web.unc.edu/dltdv/).
-After installing the tool, the project can be loaded from the included video and by loading the files in "points" as a new video.
+After installing the tool, the project can be loaded by selecting "New Project", followed by the included video and the files in "points" folder.

 The description of the speed analysis are included in the MATLAB script.